vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 ### `EncryptedKeyXmlCipher`

-The class is similar to `EncryptedKeyCipher` where the session key is protected by encrypting it with asymmetric key from a certificate.
+The class is similar to `EncryptedKeyCipher` where the session key is protected by encrypting it with an asymmetric key from a certificate.

 ### `EncryptedNewKeyXmlCipher`